 The actions toolbar provides convenient shortcuts to commonly used actions.
 If you right-click the buttons, you can perform variations on the default action.
 Please note that the actions toolbar will look slightly different depending on whether you have an ebook reader attached to your computer.

-The Add books action has six variations accessed by doing a right-click on the button.
+The Add books action has seven variations accessed by doing a right-click on the button.

 - Add books from a single directory: Opens a file chooser dialog and allows you to specify which books in a directory should be added.
 This action is context sensitive, i.e. it depends on which catalog you have selected.
 If you have selected the Library, books will be added to the library.
 If you have selected the ebook reader device, the books will be uploaded to the device, and so on.